ajay-vikram/Youtube-Assistant/README.md

 # Youtube Assistant
 LLM-based YouTube Assistant for answering video-related questions.
+Users can ask questions about specific YouTube videos, and the assistant will provide relevant answers.

 ## Running it locally